Work with our world-renowned experts to find answers in science. Make an impact in your chosen field of research with your fresh ideas and insights.

 If you find a lab or group that matches these criteria, contact them directly by email to introduce yourself.
 At this point, you should provide evidence of your academic achievements and, most importantly, details and evidence of your previous research training, such as scientific publications.

 For advice and application help, contact the Adelaide Graduate Centre.

 Other pathways to a PhD

-In addition to pursuing a research PhD or Masters degree, we offer two-year masters programs with major research components.
-The following degrees provide a pathway into PhD study:
+In addition to pursuing a PhD or MPhil, we offer two-year masters by coursework with major research components.
+The following degree may provide a pathway into PhD study:

 Undergraduate research with the Bachelor of Science (Advanced)

 The Bachelor of Science (Advanced) gives you experience in the academic and research culture of the scientific areas you are most interested in.
 Our program offers lab attachments and a semester-long research placement, to give you a real breadth of experience.